jhaskinsjr/nebula/README.md

 executing the script localhost.nebula, and loading the binary (${HOME}/src/nebula/examples/bin/sieve) together with its command-line parameter "10", into the simulated main memory.
-With this foundation established, the simulator will execute a maximum of 100,000 simulated instructions.
+With this foundation established, the simulator will (because of the "--max_instructions" parameter) execute a maximum of 100,000 simulated instructions.

 **Step 7.** Examine the output: